khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 ![](./MediaFolder/media/image65.JPG)

-CHALLENGE -7: Monitoring oepnshift with azure oms
+CHALLENGE -7: Monitoring openshift with azure oms
 =================================================

 Azure Operations Management Suite (OMS) provides native support to OpenShift.
 In this challenge, we will walk through the steps of configuring OpenShift to export monitoring metrics directly to OMS.